CW3E/MET-tools/README.md

 to be used in this workflow.
 The Python libraries can be alternatively [constructed as a conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) on a local system using the `MET-tools-py.yml`.
-The convert_mpas tool can also be compiled directly on a host system according to its instructions.
+This allows additional development of plotting and diagnostics and to add new libraries to the conda enviornment, where the `MET-tools-py.yml` file is to be frozen to the dependencies in the currently supported main branch.

 ## Running MET-tools Cylc templates
 Substeps of the workflow are templated for different use-cases illustrating analysis of WRF, MPAS and CW3E preprocessed